HSF/hsf.github.io/projects.md

 # HSF Projects

-A clear message from the SLAC workshop was that the notion of incubator projects -- cf the Apache Software Foundation; is relevant to the HSF.
+HSF seeks to serve new and emerging common projects through a project incubator activity.
+Templates to guide and aid new projects are being established.
+If you'd like your project to be involved just let us know.
+Talk to any member of the startup team or email hep-sf-startup-team@googlegroups.com.

+The incubator idea is close to the one of the Apache Software Foundation.
 Brian Van Klaveren who gave the exceptional ASF talk at the SLAC workshop provides [this link](http://www.apache.org/foundation/how-it-works.html#incubator) describing how ASF Incubator projects work.

-We have been compiling a set of [project guidelines](project-guidelines) that all HSF projects should try to fulfill.
+We have been compiling a set of [project guidelines](project_guidelines.html) that all HSF projects should try to fulfill.

 ## Initial set of Projects under the umbrella of HSF